Skip to main content

 {% for %}Repeats inner blocks for each item in a data source.

 The Loop block repeats its inner blocks for each item in a data source.
-You select a query type and arguments in the block interface, and Unblock renders the inner blocks once per item.
+You configure it from the block's sidebar panel — pick a query type, enter arguments, and set a variable name.

 Data alias